This feature requires Manager user level or higher.

 Date and time of any abuse complaints logged by the subscriber.

-The Notes tab provides a field where you may add subscriber-specific information.
+The Notes tab provides a field where you can add information about your subscriber.
 These notes are added to the profile, but visible only to account users.
-This is useful for storing details about subscribers that you don't want to use as a merge field or make visible on the signup form.
+This is useful if you want to store details about subscribers that you don't want to use as a merge field or make visible on the signup form.

 The Conversations tab stores conversations you've had with subscribers.
 On this page you can view, reply to, filter, or delete conversation messages from this subscriber.

 This page displays a breakdown of all the subscriber's purchases tracked through eCommerce360 activity.
 If the purchase was tied to a MailChimp campaign, we'll show the name of the campaign as well.

 If you've activated Social Profiles for your list, we'll display publicly available social data for the subscriber.
 When this information is gathered, MailChimp populates name, age, gender, company, and social networks based on available information tied to the subscriber's email address.